MkuuWaUjinga/mkuuwaujinga.github.io/index.markdown

 ---
 Hi there, I am Adrian :wave:.

-I am currently doing my Masters in computer science and mathematics at TUM and an honors in technology management at CDTM.
+I am currently doing my Masters in computer science and mathematics at TUM and an Honors in technology management at CDTM.

 My goal is to contribute towards a future where artificial intelligence turns out as good for humanity.
 This drives my interest in research and product management.